alejo14171/Fever-module-chatbot/documentation/contributing.md

 ### Testing

-- Write unit tests for new features
+- Write unit tests for new nodes or logic in `src/fever_routing/`
 - Maintain test coverage above 80%
-- Include integration tests for API endpoints
 - Test edge cases and error conditions

 ### Documentation